microsoft/Windows-AppConsult-PWALab/Manual/README.md

 - The Contoso Dashboard one, which is the web app we have already worked on in the previous exercises.
 - A backend, which will be used by the Contoso Dashboard to handle subscription channels.
 We're going to build a Web API with .NET Core, which will provide the various endpoints to store a new channel, send a push notification, etc.

 There's a third component, which is a dedicated web app for testing the push notification scenario called **Contoso Backend**.
 It will list all the registered channels and it will provide a button to send a notification to each of them.
-However, we won't build this application, but it's already included in the lab material.
+However, we won't build this application, but it's already included in the lab material, inside the folder **Exercise 3/Start/Contoso.PushServer**.

 ### Task 1 - Subscribe to receive push notifications
 Notifications are represented by a JSON payload, which is included in the body of the HTTP request that the backend sends to the notification service.